 Early last season, when Watford came from 2-0 down to win 4-2 at the London Stadium, visiting captain Troy Deeney argued Lanzini’s rabona shot – and Dimitri Payet’s rabona assist for Michail Antonio to double the home side’s lead – were all the encouragement Walter Mazzarri’s team needed to turn the game around.

-That might sound like a negative, though in truth it’s anything but.
+That might sound like a negative, but in truth it’s anything but.

 — Diegö (@DiegoNinoCG) September 10, 2016